 Mount Vernon, VA

-This annual Independence Day event held at the verdant estate of our nation’s first President will include military re-enactments, cannon fire, and daytime fireworks.
+This annual Independence Day event held at the verdant estate of our nation’s first President will include military re-enactments and cannon fire, and daytime fireworks.
 Your family can also partake in free birthday cake, enjoy a performance by the National Concert Band, and observe a naturalization ceremony for new citizens.
 It is suggested that tickets be purchased in advance.

 Visit the National Archives Museum